The Importance of Writing Skills for Management

 - The need for clear delegation.
 Any manager of any level delegates something one way or another.
 The core responsibility of a manager is to make things work in an organization.
 To delegate anything, be it paperwork, items for sale, or human resources, a manager needs to keep track of what’s going on.

 - Record-keeping.
 Keeping the organization’s actions and steps recorded, however, does not only relate to delegation.
 Business meetings and important events must be recorded as well so that the company could review its activity and increase its effectiveness in the future.
+This is another need to improve writing skills.

 - Performance reviews and other employee communication.
 Managers that have any number of employees in their submission must inevitably provide professional feedback at some point.
 Even if it’s done on the interpersonal level or in a video conference, recapping is still a good idea.
 Even if a manager does not have any employees under their responsibility, communicating important news and updates about the company to employees is a rather trivial thing in managerial work.